bartoffw/instabook/README.md

 # Instabook

-Create an eBook from any web page instantly and beautifully.
+Create an Ebook from any web page instantly and beautifully.

 ## Description

-Instabook is a browser extension that allows you to convert any web page into an ebook for free.
+Instabook is a browser extension that makes it easy to convert any web page with content into a stylish, clutter-free, Ebook for free.
-With Instabook, you can save web pages as EPUBs and read them offline on your computer or ebook reader.
+You can save web pages as EPUB files and read them offline on your computer or Ebook reader.
+You also get to preview the cover page of your Ebook before the epub file is generated.

 ## Installation